The Best of Klaipeda- What to Do and See

 Lithuanian Sea Museum and Dolphinarium

-The Lithuanian Sea Museum is located at the northernmost point of the Curonian Spit – Kopgalis, where ends 98 kilometers long the Curonian Spit Peninsula, and the Seaport Gate of Klaipėda opens.
+The Lithuanian Sea Museum is located at the northernmost point of the Curonian Spit – Kopgalis, where ends 98 kilometers long the Curonian Spit peninsula, and the Seaport Gate of Klaipėda opens.
 In the second half of the 19th century, the defense fortress of the seaside named Nerija Fort was built in Kopgalis, which was almost destroyed during the Second World War.
 In 1979, the Nerija Fort was rebuilt and adapted to the needs of the museum.
-Today you can visit an walk in this historic fort.
+Today you can visit and walk in this historic fort.

 More information www.muziejus.lt